rexcheng1997/snowfall-screensaver/README.md

 # Snowfall Screensaver
-A C# screensaver for Windows with preview in JavaScript.
+A screensaver for Windows in C# with preview in JavaScript.

+### Requirements:

+**Note**: *All the requirements listed here are what I used to build and test the screensaver.
+If you just want to apply the screensaver to your computer, what you need is Windows 10 ONLY.*

+* Windows 10
+* Visual Studio 2019
+* .NET Framework 4.7.2